Spanish Armada: Return to Spain

-Continental Europe had been anxiously awaiting news of the Armada all summer.
-The Spanish postmaster and Spanish agents in Rome promoted reports of Spanish victory in hopes of convincing Pope Sixtus V to release his promised of one million ducats upon landing of troops.
+Continental Europe had been anxiously awaiting news of the armada all summer.
+The Spanish postmaster and Spanish agents in Rome promoted reports of Spanish victory in hopes of convincing Pope Sixtus V to release his promise of one million ducats upon landing of troops.
 In France, the Spanish and English ambassadors promoted contradictory narratives in the press, and a Spanish victory was incorrectly celebrated in Paris, Prague, and Venice.
 It was not until late August that reliable reports of the Spanish defeat arrived in major cities and were widely believed.